-Reading station is one of the busiest rail hubs in Britain, used by nearly 20 million passengers a year.
+Reading station is one of the busiest rail hubs in Britain, used by about 17 million passengers a year.
 It’s the second busiest interchange station outside of London, second only to Birmingham New Street, with nearly four million passengers a year changing trains at the station.

 Reading underwent a phase of major transformation from 2009, adding five new platforms, new retail facilities and a new footbridge three times the size of the original, with escalators and lifts providing step-free access to all platforms.

 The station was officially opened by Her Majesty The Queen in July 2014, after being completed a year ahead of schedule.

 Explore the information on this page and across our social channels to learn more about Reading station.